showipintbri/documentation/iperf.md

 A collection of references because I always have to look them up.

 ### Important Notes:
+- You must using the same iperf code base on both the client and the server
 - Server must be running first!
 - Default Operation: Client pushes traffic to Server over TCP (simulated upload)
 - Simulate Download: Use the `-R` flag on the Client for '*reverse*'

 ## Download
-You must using the same iperf code base on both the client and the server.

 For both `iperf` & `iperf3`:
 - [https://iperf.fr/iperf-download.php](https://iperf.fr/iperf-download.php)